 - Nausea

-Organizations like Planned Parenthood and local health departments often provide them at no cost
+Organizations like Planned Parenthood and local health departments frequently provide them at no cost.

 🔗 https://www.plannedparenthood.org/health-center